maRce10/coded_bioacoustics/content/post/2018-07-04-Issues_spectral_parameters-PCA.md

              clip.edges = TRUE, bp =  c(2, 10))
 ```

-To convert this distance matrix to a rectangular data frame we can use TSNE ([check out this awesome post about it](https://marce10.github.io/bioacoustics_in_R/2018/05/15/Extended_selection_tables.html)).
+To convert this distance matrix to a rectangular data frame we can use TSNE.
 The name stands for *T-distributed Stochastic Neighbor Embedding* and is regarded as a more powerful way to find data structure than PCA (and yes, it can also be applied to non-distance matrices).
 The method can be easily run in **R** using the `Rtsne` function from the package of the same name.
 The following code does the clustering and cataloging as we did above:

 ```r